Duet Mania: Activism and charity work

 The sisters were financially supporting an orphanage located in Panagyurishte, Bulgaria.

 Daniela shared: “I would never forget how I wrote 55 Christmas card wishes for the kids.
 Every card kept a different message, because I wanted each and every one of them to feel special.
 We threw a concert for them.
 We brought them a huge cake with all their favorite sugar heroes on top.
 I would never forget how happy their faces were…”

 In 2000 the sisters were part of a series charity concerts "Against AIDS".

 In 2006 the girls were part of a charity concert held at the National Palace of Culture "Say No To Drugs".

 In February 2012 Daniela and Julia sang at a fund raising event for "Cycle for Survival" in support of research at Memorial Sloan-Kettering Cancer Center on rare and underfunded cancers.

-In 2018 Duet Mania gave a charity concert in support of the children with diasbilities at "Gradina Vdahnovenie", Bojurishte.
+In 2018 Duet Mania gave a charity concert in support of the children with disabilities at "Gradina Vdahnovenie", Bojurishte.

-In 2022 Daniela and Julia were part of the charity concert "Mir, liubov i saprichastnost" in support of the children of Ukrain, Borisova gradina, Sofia.
+In 2022 Daniela and Julia were part of the charity concert "Mir, liubov i saprichastnost" in support of the children of Ukraine, Borisova gradina, Sofia.

-In 2022 the sisters gave a charity concert in support of the children with disabilites from "Gradina Radost", Varna.
+In 2022 the sisters gave a charity concert in support of the children with disabilities from "Gradina Radost", Varna.